Prepare the environment

 EMR Serverless Spark workspace preparation

-This tutorial uses EMR Serverless Spark as the compute resource.
-Make sure you have a Spark workspace.
-If not, go to the E-MapReduce console, select Spark, and create one.
+This tutorial requires an EMR Serverless Spark workspace as the compute resource.
+If you do not have one, go to the E-MapReduce console, select Spark, and create one.

 • Region: China (Shanghai).